davidfan168/15-466-f22-base6/README.md

 How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)

-Sources: (TODO: list a source URL for any assets you did not create yourself.
-Make sure you have a license for the asset.)
+Use WASD to move.
+Score 5 goals to win.

+Note: The game only accepts the first two connections as player 1 and player 2.
+I did not plan for reconnections.

+Sources:

 This game was built with [NEST](NEST.md).